-^{1.} Details of the Mineral Resource which currently stands at 35.9 Mt @ 0.8 g/t Au for 944,000 oz Au and a breakdown by category are presented in Table 1a (page 5 of this document) along with the associated Competent Persons statement and details of the ASX announcement that this information was originally published in.
+1 Details of the Mineral Resource which currently stands at 35.9 Mt @ 0.8 g/t Au for 944,000 oz Au and a breakdown by category are presented in Table 1a (page 5 of this document) along with the associated Competent Persons statement and details of the ASX announcement that this information was originally published in.

-Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce further significant results from ongoing RC drilling at the Apollo Hill deposit within its 100% owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian Goldfields.
+Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce significant results from regional AC drilling at Bob's Prospect adjacent to its Apollo Hill deposit within its 100% owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian Goldfields.

-This drilling is a key part of the Company's ongoing strategy to grow the Apollo Hill Mineral Resource, which was upgraded to 944,000 ounces on 28 January 20211.
-A resource upgrade is planned for early 2022 utilising the results from over 40,000m of drilling completed since January, and results of metallurgical test work currently underway.
+This drilling is part of the Company's strategy to find complementary deposits to the Apollo Hill Mineral Resource, which was upgraded to 944,000 ounces on 28 January 20211.